Skip to main content

 Technical Analysis

-CVE-2025-24838 is a vulnerability identified in Intel(R) CIP software prior to version WIN_DCA_2.4.0.11001 that allows escalation of privilege due to improper privilege management within user-space applications (Ring 3).
-The flaw permits an adversary with authenticated but limited privileges to elevate their access rights through a low complexity attack vector.
-The attack can be executed remotely over the network without requiring user interaction or specialized internal knowledge, increasing the attack surface.
-The vulnerability affects confidentiality, integrity, and availability of the system at a high level, potentially allowing attackers to gain unauthorized control or disrupt system operations.
-The CVSS 4.0 score is 7.7 (high), reflecting network attack vector, low attack complexity, and the need for some privileges but no user interaction.
-Although no known exploits have been reported in the wild, the vulnerability poses a significant risk especially in environments where Intel CIP software is deployed for critical functions.
-The lack of special privileges or user interaction required for exploitation makes this vulnerability particularly concerning for enterprise and industrial environments.
-Intel CIP software is often used in industrial control and process automation contexts, meaning exploitation could impact operational technology systems.
-The vulnerability was reserved early 2025 and published in November 2025, indicating recent discovery and disclosure.
+CVE-2025-24838 is a vulnerability identified in Intel(R) CIP software prior to version WIN_DCA_2.4.0.11001, involving improper privilege management within user-space (Ring 3) applications.
+This flaw allows an authenticated user with limited privileges to escalate their access rights through a low complexity attack that can be executed remotely over the network without requiring user interaction or specialized internal knowledge.
+The vulnerability affects the confidentiality, integrity, and availability of the affected system at a high level, potentially enabling attackers to gain elevated privileges and compromise system security.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), privileges required are low (PR:L), no user interaction (UI:N), and high impacts on confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no exploits have been reported in the wild, the vulnerability poses a significant risk due to its ease of exploitation and broad impact.
+Intel CIP software is commonly used in environments leveraging Intel hardware and software stacks, making this vulnerability relevant to many enterprise and industrial systems.
+The vulnerability was reserved early in 2025 and published in November 2025, indicating a recent discovery and disclosure.
+The lack of patch links suggests that remediation may require updating to version WIN_DCA_2.4.0.11001 or later once available.
+The vulnerability does not require special privileges beyond authenticated user access, increasing the attack surface in networked environments.

 Potential Impact